 Back then, I was living in New York and my only point of reference for an underground transportation system was NYC’s shabby subway.
 By contrast, Prague’s metro was incredibly fast, reliable and clean, but it also felt a little depersonalized and robotic.

 By way of an example, I remember a hot summer day in New York sometime in the mid-‘80s.
 My girlfriend Delia and I had hopped the subway for a trip out to the beach at Far Rockaway in Queens.
 At each station, the conductor would call out over the loudspeaker in that signature NYC subway sing-song: “All aboard!
 Watch the c-l-o-s-i-n-g doors!
 We’re heading for the beach!”
 It felt like a party train.
-The trip seemed to take hours as passengers would stick out their arms and legs at each station in order to block the doors -- just because they could.
+The trip seemed to take hours as passengers would stick out their arms and legs at each station in order to block the doors -- for no reason other than just because they could.

 In Prague, one of the first things I noticed was that there were no train conductors, as such.
 As the train would prepare to leave each station, instead of a human voice telling passengers to “watch the closing doors,” we would hear a rather stern-sounding recorded warning in Czech: “Ukončete výstup a nástup, dveře se zavírají” (Stop leaving and entering, the doors are closing).”
-I couldn’t understand a word at the time, but it sounded harsh.
+I couldn’t understand a word at the time, but it sounded pretty harsh.
 The doors would then slam (and I mean slam) shut.
 No one dared stick out an arm or leg just for fun as they’d be unceremoniously dragged to the next station.

 Since the 1989 Velvet Revolution, it should be mentioned, the Prague metro has become far more forgiving.
 They still play that same recorded message (click here to listen to an audio clip), but they’ve since added the word “please” (prosím) to the mix, as in “Please stop leaving and entering …” The voices now include women, and not just men.
 The doors have been rejiggered to be far gentler if they happen to close in on a late-boarding or -leaving passenger.
 No one’s going to lose a limb.